 In addition, you should be aware that cleaning up a site that contains malicious code can be laborious, time-consuming and expensive.
 The time and effort you invest today will drastically reduce these risks.

-Finally, note that one of the golden rules for protecting yourself online is this: Be a little harder to hack than your neighbours!
+Finally, note that one of the golden rules to protect your WordPress site is this: Be a little harder to hack than your neighbours!
 It’s certainly cynical, but true.
 A majority of attacks exploit known vulnerabilities and poorly or unsecured sites are the first victims.

 1. Use a reliable web host

 The first and probably most important step in protecting your WordPress site involves choosing a quality hosting provider.
 In addition to what you would normally expect from a hosting company (almost continuous server availability, 24/7 technical support, easy-to-use interface, etc.), security is also an essential aspect of this service.

 Indeed, you should benefit from a free SSL certificate, regular scans of your server, help in case of a hack, but also the most recent versions of PHP, SQL, MariaDB, etc. In other words, the technologies used by WordPress must be up to date.
 Here are two reliable and secure hosts that offer all these services and more.